-- 1. Academic and Clinical Requirements: - A. Attain a minimum average of 70% in each theory course. - B. Attain a minimum average of 70% average in each clinical course. - C. Successful completion of the ATI assessment assignments and exams, NCLEX Review, and any required NCLEX preparatory remediation.
+- 1. Academic and Clinical Requirements: - A. Attain a minimum average of 70% in each theory and clinical course. - B. Successful completion of the ATI assessment assignments and exams, NCLEX Review, and any required NCLEX preparatory remediation.
 Successful completion is noted in the ATI LAP book and will also be determined by the PN faculty.
-Unsuccessful completion will delay the student begin able to complete the program until all requirements are met. - 1) A student who scores below a 90% on the ATI comprehensive predictor exam will be required to complete the remediation assignment, retake the exam, and complete the retake exam's remediation assignment.
+Unsuccessful completion will delay the student being able to complete the program until all requirements are met.